 What do you think?
 I kind of love it.

-Caveats: I couldn’t get the lighting right, the hair needs a little work, and the gigantic smile (yet without crazy-eyes) still eludes me, but I’ll try it again the next time I wear the costume and update the post with better photos if I get any!
+Caveats: I still can’t get the lighting right, the hair needs a little work, and the gigantic smile (yet without crazy-eyes) still eludes me.
+Oh well, some other time!

 The blouse was kind of difficult to manage– I didn’t feel like sewing one (and in any event the actual fabric was sold out online), and couldn’t find anything similar ready-made, so I decided that I would try to paint a plain white blouse to match.
 After a lot of digging on eBay I found a blouse with a banded collar and a ruffle down the front— not quite the right shape of ruffle, but I figured it was close enough to start with.